 Republicans strongly supported the proposal with 60.2 percent and another 22.5 percent somewhat supported it, resulting in a combined support of 82.7 percent among Republicans.
 Democrat combined support totaled 90.5 percent.

 All parts of the state strongly supported the proposal as well.
 Likely voters in the Tulsa metro area led with 72.2 percent strongly supporting and a combined support of 93.4 percent.
 Oklahoma City area voters strongly supported the proposal with 68.7 percent and rural voters with 57.0 percent.

 Also of interest was the strong support among those age 55 or older, who make up nearly two-thirds of the electorate and are less likely to have school age children.
 Sixty-five percent of those age 65 or older strongly supported the teacher pay raise proposal, with 66.7 percent of those age 55-64 also strongly supporting it.

 About the Poll

-The poll of 506 likely voters in Oklahoma was conducted January 5-22, 2015 by live interviewer and included 113 cellphone and 349 landline users.
-The margin of error is plus or minus 4.34 percentage points, and was commissioned by the Oklahoma Council for Public Affairs (OCPA).
+The poll of 397 likely voters in Oklahoma was commissioned and conducted February 3-12, 2015 by live interviewer and included 108 cellphone and 289 landline users.
+The margin of error is plus or minus 4.91 percentage points.

-Poll results were weighted by age and congressional district, and stratified by a model of Oklahoma likely voters statewide.
+Poll results were weighted by age, party and congressional district, stratified by Oklahoma likely voters statewide.
 This poll conforms to the Standards of Disclosure of the National Council on Public Polls.
 A complete description of the methodology can be found here.